elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 ##### Avoiding downtime during rotation

 While the CA cert is rotated and all nodes certificates are reissued, there can be an impact on connections.
 Long-running ES nodes TLS connections will be maintained (past the TLS handshake).
-New connections will likely fail until things get stabilized, ocurring potential downtime.
+New connections will likely fail until things get stabilized, incurring potential downtime.

 Some options to handle that: